 the eyepieces you already have, so your 25mm becomes a 12.5mm and your

 10mm becomes a 5mm.
-The next thing you should do is buy a Moon Filter
+The next thing you should consider is to buy a Moon

-so that you can explore the Moon for long periods at a time.
-It is recommended
+Filter so that you can explore the Moon for long periods at a time.

-0.6 by the way refers to the density, the higher the number, the more
+(The 0.9 and 0.6 by the way refers to the density, the higher the number,

-density.
-A low density for use with smaller aperture telescopes and
+the more density.
+A low density for use with smaller aperture telescopes

 above 6" and 0.06 for small apertures below 6" - light transmission